340 - Communications, Website Management

 For security incidents and investigations, see primary 470.

-For transitory records, see the Transitory Records schedule 102901.
+For transitory records, see Transitory Information (schedule 102901).

 For web site copyright and ownership issues, see primary 345.